Written By Cycling Enthusiasts

 I was not sure if this was any good, as I was new to the numbers game, but as long as I saw progression, I was happy.
 Nov & Dec saw very little improvements and I started to doubt the program, but as soon as the New Year turned the weight started dropping off and my FTP starting rising.

 My weight now is around 80kg and dropping and my FTP is up to 248w and rising.
-Matt was right following a program did do wonders for me and I’m feeling loads better for it.
+Matt was right following a program did do wonders for me and I’m feeling loads better for it. are road bikes good for exercise?

 The benefits weren’t just on the bike, but off the bike as well.
-I got into a fairly dark place during the first lockdown, but this last one, the regular exercise and being able to stick to a routine, worked wonders and kept me sane.
+I got into a fairly dark place during the first lockdown, but this last one, the regular exercise and being able to stick to a routine, worked wonders and kept me sane. road biking tips and techniques.

 Onto the NC500 and hopefully more weight loss and a continued love of routine and following a program.
+Our road biking guide for beginners.

 share your opinion – I’d love to hear your thoughts!